Magen zawko

 In the days leading up to the opening, I interviewed church staff member Leslie Ryser and I recall her saying, “If you ever wanted to go somewhere, you’re always welcome here.”
 That’s when I discovered the power of a simple invite.

-I grew up Catholic in Michigan, sprinkled as a baby and continued on to make my Confirmation at Saint Mildred’s in Somerset, KY.
-I knew Christianity as a tradition and rituals.
-As a young adult I became a believer without direction and went through emotionally painful seasons of disobedience and self-reliance.
+I grew up Catholic in Michigan, sprinkled as a baby and continued on to make my Confirmation in Somerset, KY.
+I knew Christianity as a tradition and its rituals.
+As a young adult, I became a believer without direction and went through emotionally painful seasons of disobedience and self-reliance.
 As a new resident of London, KY, Leslie’s invite was one of many.

 The moment I stepped into the sanctuary with my camera in-hand and reporter’s notebook, something stirred within my spirit.
 I wrote the story, it was published and I figured that it was nothing more than just a unique memory and a moving assignment.